Search

 Teaching and Research

-Air Balloon Surgery has recently been approved as a retainer practice and sees this as a first step to renewing its GP Registrar training status.
+Air Balloon Surgery has for some years had a strong interest in teaching and research, and has developed close links with the Division of Primary Health Care at the University of Bristol.
 Air Balloon Surgery is a core teaching practice, and all partners are involved in teaching medical students from first to fourth years.
 Health Visitors and District Nurses are also involved in teaching nursing students from the University of the West of England.

 Research at Air Balloon Surgery